Utilizing Improper Gaussian Signaling for Downlink Rate-Splitting Multiple Access systems with Imperfect Successive Interference Cancellation: Simulations

 \section{Simulations}

-In this section, we evaluate the performance of IGS in a two-user RSMA system via MATLAB simulations.
-Without loss of generality, the noise power is normalized to $\sigma^2 = 1$, and $|h_2| = 1$.
+In this section, we evaluated the performance of IGS in two-user RSMA systems via MATLAB simulations.
+Without loss of generality, the noise power was normalized to $\sigma^2 = 1$, and $|h_2| = 1$.

-Fig.~\ref{private_rate_vs_SNR} plots the sum of private rates versus the SNR, with different curves corresponding to distinct values of the imperfect SIC coefficient $\lambda$ (distinguished by color) and the improper coefficient $\kappa$ (distinguished by line style).
+Fig.~\ref{private_rate_vs_SNR} plots the sum of private rates versus the SNR, with different values of the imperfect SIC coefficient $\lambda$ and the improper coefficient $\kappa$.
 The power threshold coefficient was fixed to be $\tau_{\text{SIC}} = 1$ and the channel gain ratio was set to $|h_1|/|h_2| = 5$.
-The results demonstrate that employing IGS enhances the achievable private rate, with the performance gain over PGS becoming more significant as the SIC imperfection coefficient $\lambda$ increases.
+The results demonstrate that employing IGS enhanced the achievable private rate, and the performance gain over PGS was more significant as the level of SIC imperfection $\lambda$ increased.

-Fig.~\ref{common_rate_vs_impropriety} evaluates the common rate versus the degree of impropriety $\kappa$ under various SIC imperfection coefficients $\lambda$ and minimum rate constraints $R_{\min}$.
-The simulation parameters were set as $p_1 = p_2 = 1.7$, $|h_1|/|h_2| = 2$, and $\tau_{\text{SIC}} = 2$.
-The theoretically optimal $\kappa$ and corresponding $R_c$, obtained from Eqs.~\eqref{eq:solution_pc}–\eqref{kappa_optimal}, are marked with stars, while the SAC-optimized common power $p_c$ for each $\kappa\in \{0,0.1,\ldots ,1\}$ is shown as a solid line.
-The results validate the theoretical optimum against numerical search, and show that the monotonicity of $R_c$ with respect to $\kappa$ depends on $\lambda$ and $R_{\min}$, in agreement with theoretical analyses.
-These findings demonstrate that employing IGS and jointly optimizing its degree of impropriety can effectively improve performance in Problem \eqref{eq:Max_Common_Streams}.
+We next evaluated the common rate $\ R_c$ as a function of the degree of impropriety $\kappa$ for different SIC imperfection coefficients $\lambda$ and minimum rate constraints $R_{\min}$, shown in Fig.~\ref{common_rate_vs_impropriety}.
+The system parameters were set as $p_1 = p_2 = 1.7$, $|h_1|/|h_2| = 2$, and $\tau_{\text{SIC}} = 2$.
+The theoretically optimal $\kappa$ were obtained from \eqref{kappa_optimal}, highlighted with stars in Fig.~\ref{common_rate_vs_impropriety}, while the common power $p_c$ for each $\kappa$ was optimized through the numerical search.
+The results show that the monotonicity of $R_c$ with respect to $\kappa$ depended on both $\lambda$ and $R_{\min}$, in agreement with the theoretical analysis in Section \ref{Common Streams}.
+These findings demonstrate that employing IGS and jointly optimizing its degree of impropriety can effectively improve the common rate performance of RSMA systems.